Don’t Expect A Thank You

 Note: The names, identities and descriptions of the people in this story have been altered and fictionalized to provide anonymity.

 Cherilynn Veland is a clinical social worker licensed through the State of Illinois to provide counseling for individuals, couples, and families.
 She has more than two decades of experience in areas including in-patient psychiatry, child welfare, domestic violence and sexual assault, and substance abuse treatment.
 She currently runs her own private practice called Lincoln Park Counseling and agreed to share some of her most memorable professional experiences for us.
-Follow Cherilynn on her blog Stop Giving It Away, Google+, Twitter, Facebook.
+Follow Cherilynn on Google+, Twitter, Facebook.
 Also check out her expert interview on crisis management.